igemsoftware2020/Rochester/README.md

 ### Endometriosis Risk Calculator
 We integrated our Clinical Predictive Model into a web UI where users can fill out an anonymous survey, and find out their risk of endometriosis from their answers.

+## Hardware
+### LFA imaging station Light
+Code to for the LFA imaging station, controlling an LED using a potentiometer

+### Centrifuge control
+Code to control the centrifuge's speed using a keypad